Our San Francisco Office

 Purchasing a new vehicle is a significant financial investment.
 When that vehicle begins to have mechanical problems, it can bring on an extreme case of buyer’s remorse.
 There is no need to feel bad about acquiring a defective vehicle.
 The manufacturer is to blame – not you.
 Our lemon law attorneys can help you get your purchase money back.

-You can hire Neale & Fhima to represent you for free.
+You can hire Neale & Fhima to represent you at the expense of the manufacturer.

 Did you know that the lemon law in our state contains a fee-shifting provision?
 Of all the unique aspects of California’s lemon law, this provision has probably done more to benefit consumers than any other.
 Here is how it works.
 If you win your lemon law claim, we collect our legal fees directly from the car company.
 If your claim is unsuccessful, we waive our fees and you pay us nothing.